minthemiddle/guide-gdpr-compliance-ai-solution-llms/presidio_llm_tutorial.md

 2. How to safely interact with powerful LLMs like GPT-4
 3. How to de-anonymize results within your secure environment

-This approach enables the use of advanced AI while maintaining control over sensitive data, in line with GDPR requirements.
+This approach ensures GDPR compliance while enabling the use of advanced AI.

 ## Who This Case Study Is For